tobyzerner/json-api-server/docs/list.md

 Index::make()->paginate(10, 100);
 ```

-You will also need to implement the `Paginatable` interface on your resource in
+You will also need to implement the `Tobyz\JsonApiServer\Resource\Paginatable`
-order to apply the limit and offset values to the query:
+interface on your resource and specify how the limit and offset values should be
+applied to your query:

 ```php
 use Tobyz\JsonApiServer\Context;